o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/xml-tags.md

 ---
 linktitle: XML Tags Reference
 title: Script Canvas XML Tags Reference
-description: A reference for the XML tags used by AZ Code Generator in Script Canvas nodes in Open 3D Engine.
+description: A reference for the XML tags used by AZ Code Generator in Script Canvas nodes in Open 3D Engine (O3DE).
 weight: 100
 ---